Top-ranked Baylor holds on to beat No. 8 Iowa State 77-72

 Tristan Enaruna scored a career-high 23 points for the Cyclones (12-1, 0-1), who were off to the second-best start in program history under first-year coach T.J.
 Otzelberger after winning two games last season.

-The Cyclones managed to turn in a game effort on a day they shot 1 of 14 on 3-pointers and Gabe Kalscheur, their second-leading scorer for the season, was held without a point and turned over the ball six times.
+The Cyclones managed to turn in a game effort on a day they shot 1 of 14 on 3-pointers and Gabe Kalscheur, their second-leading scorer for the season, was held without a point and committed six of the Cyclones’ 17 turnovers.

+“The areas we talk about after every game, when they show up to the best of our ability, I don’t think anybody can beat us,” Otzelberger said.
+“Our ball pressure wasn’t at the level if needed to be, we got outrebounded and our ball toughness wasn’t where it needed to be.”

 Izaiah Brockington added 18 points for the Cyclones, who dropped their 24th straight Big 12 game, the longest conference losing streak among Power Five teams.

+“We understood the magnitude of the game,” Otzelberger said.
+“What I’m more interested in with our group is how we respond, how we bounce back, how we come to the practice floor, how intentional we are and how excited we are to continue improving and getting better.”

-Baylor was up 41-33 at half and built its lead to 14 points in the second half.
+Baylor was up 41-33 at halftime and built its lead to 14 points in the second half.
 The Cyclones wouldn’t fold, cutting it to five points three times in the last three minutes.

+“It was really loud,” Carr said.
+“Every time they made a big play, you could barely hear yourself talk.
+It was really energetic in the building.”

+The Bears had to get creative when big men Flo Thamba and Jonathan Tchamwa Tchatchoua got into foul trouble.
+Forwards Jeremy Sochan and Kendall Brown each played some center for the first time this season.
+Sochan had seven rebounds to go with his 12 points, and Brown had five boards.

-Adam Flagler and Akino each hit a pair of free throws in the last 30 seconds to hold off the Cyclones and send Baylor to a ninth straight win against a top-10 opponent.
+Adam Flagler and Akinjo each hit a pair of free throws in the last 30 seconds to hold off the Cyclones and send Baylor to a ninth straight win against a top-10 opponent.

+“Big 12 road games are very tough and very hard to win, and whenever you get one you’re blessed,” Drew said.
+“We could have executed better down the stretch, but other than that couldn’t be more pleased.”

 BIG PICTURE

-Baylor: The Bears overcame foul trouble and 19 turnovers and had an answer every time Iowa State looked ready to make a run.
+Baylor: This was only the second true road game for the Bears, and they had an answer every time Iowa State looked ready to make a run.

 Iowa State: The Cyclones played Baylor closer than any of the Bears’ opponents this season, and it doesn’t get any easier.
 Four of their next five games are against ranked teams.